How to Start a WordPress Blog (Step by Step Guide)

 STEP 1: PICK A BLOG NAME

-Perhaps the most important step in starting your own blog is choosing the name of your website.
-The last thing you want to do is having to change your blog name one or two years down the track as that will require a lot of work and also money.
+Perhaps the most important step in starting your own blog is choosing a name.
+The last thing you want to do is having to change your blog name one or two years down the track, because that carries risk and requires a lot of work.

 Don’t Go Too Narrow

 It’s important to not be too narrow with your name.
 For example, if you’re going to Bali on holiday and you want to document your adventures on a blog, you could register this domain: johnstriptobali.com.

 That can work, but if you’re going to Europe six months later then obviously your Bali blog isn’t a suitable place to document your Europe travels.

 Short, catchy domain names with a maximum of three words usually work the best.
 They tend to be memorable (which is what you want) and easy to type into a browser.

 It’s also a good idea to consider a potential abbreviation.
 For example, if you go for “John’s Travel Adventures”, you will need to think about the abbreviation “JTA” as well.

 Ask yourself whether that abbreviation is catchy and not already being used in a different context.
 Lots of big websites use abbreviations rather than their full brand names so that people can easily remember it.